tzfun/vue-web-terminal/README.md

 ### Drag

-To enable drag and drop, you need to set `showHeader` to true and configure `dragConf`.
+To enable drag and drop, you need to set `show-header` to true and configure `drag-conf`.
 You can configure the window size through `width` and `height` of dragConf, and you can control the window initialization position through `init`, the following is a simple example.

 ```vue
 <terminal name="my-terminal"